PrinceMoses-tech/bookNest/README.md

-Perfect Moses 🔥
-Here is a **clean, professional, submission-ready README** for your **BookNest** project.
-You can copy this directly into `README.md` and push to GitHub.

----

 # 📚 BookNest – Full Stack MERN Book Store Application

 > A production-ready full-stack e-commerce web application built using the MERN stack.